Deasie-internal/deasy-docs/ROADMAP.md

 ### 🍳 Proposed Recipe Section
 Create a new top-level "Cookbooks" or "Guides" section with end-to-end code samples for common patterns:

-1.  [x] **"S3 to Qdrant Pipeline"**: A complete script showing how to ingest PDFs from an S3 bucket, extract metadata, and load vectors into Qdrant.
+1.  [x] **"S3 to SharePoint Pipeline"**: A complete script showing how to ingest PDFs from an S3 bucket, extract metadata, and export to SharePoint.
+2.  [x] **"S3 to Qdrant Pipeline"**: A complete script for building a RAG pipeline with vector search.
-2.  [x] **"PII Redaction Workflow"**: A guide focusing specifically on how to configure and test sensitive data detection.
+3.  [x] **"PII Detection"**: A guide focusing specifically on how to configure and test sensitive data detection.
-3.  [x] **"Custom Taxonomy Setup"**: A walkthrough of defining a complex hierarchical taxonomy for legal contracts.
+4.  [x] **"Build a Legal Expert Taxonomy"**: Create a taxonomy that extracts contract data like an experienced legal analyst.

 **Why this moves the needle**: Developers often ignore concepts and look for code that closely matches their use case.
 Recipes capture this intent.